What Is the Gospel? How Can We Gain the Eternal Gospel?

 Although our sins have been forgiven, our sinful nature still remains.
-So while we believe in and follow the Lord, we still often go against the Lord’s teachings, and give in to our fleshly desires to sin, such as striving for fame and seizing advantages, scheming against each other, lying and deceiving, being evil and licentious, and more; we can still follow the trend of the world, seek after status, fame, gain and fortune, and indulge in the joys of sin, living in the state of sinning during the day and confessing our sin at night.
+So while we believe in and follow the Lord, we still often go against the Lord’s teachings, and give in to our fleshly desires to sin, such as striving for fame and seizing advantages, scheming against each other, lying and deceiving, being evil and licentious, and more; we can still follow the trends of the world, seek after status, fame, gain and fortune, and indulge in the joys of sin, living in the state of sinning during the day and confessing our sin at night.
 We know that God is holy, and that if we always commit sins and don’t achieve purification, we are unable to enter God’s kingdom.
 The Bible says, “Be you holy; for I am holy” (1 Peter 1:16), “And holiness, without which no man shall see the Lord” (Hebrews 12:14).
 God says, “For you, you who are still of your old self, it is true that you were saved by Jesus, and that you are not counted as a sinner because of the salvation of God, but this does not prove that you are not sinful, and are not impure.
 How can you be saintly if you have not been changed?
 Within, you are beset by impurity, selfish and mean, yet you still wish to descend with Jesus—you should be so lucky!
-You have missed a step in your belief in God: You have merely been redeemed, but have not been changed.
+You have missed a step in your belief in God: You have merely been redeemed, but you have not been changed.
 For you to be after God’s heart, God must personally do the work of changing and cleansing you; if you are only redeemed, you will be incapable of attaining sanctity.
 In this way you will be unqualified to share in the good blessings of God, for you have missed out a step in God’s work of managing man, which is the key step of changing and perfecting.
-And so you, a sinner who has just been redeemed, are incapable of directly inheriting God’s inheritance.”
+You, a sinner who has just been redeemed, are therefore incapable of directly inheriting God’s inheritance.”
 From these words, we know that, in order to thoroughly save us from sin and cleanse and transform our sinful nature, God will still bring us gospel when He arrives in the last days.
 Just as the Bible prophesies, “And I saw another angel fly in the middle of heaven, having the everlasting gospel to preach to them that dwell on the earth, and to every nation, and kindred, and tongue, and people, Saying with a loud voice, Fear God, and give glory to him; for the hour of his judgment is come” (Revelation 14:6-7).
 Here, it mentions, “having the everlasting gospel to preach to them that dwell on the earth” and “for the hour of his judgment is come.”
-Therefore, we must accept the eternal gospel God has prepared for us in the last days, and accept God’s judgment work so that our corrupt disposition can be cleansed, and finally we can break free of our sinful nature and enter God’s kingdom.
+Therefore, we must accept the eternal gospel God has prepared for us in the last days, and accept God’s judgment work so that our corrupt disposition can be cleansed, and so we can finally break free of our sinful nature and enter God’s kingdom.
 We can see that only those who are able to receive this eternal gospel are the most blessed.